 Author’s Soap Box (Opinion)

-The Declaration of Independence ties us to the people who took a stand in 1776 against tyranny and injustice and fought with their pens and their lives for freedom, for the people of their time and ours.
+The Declaration of Independence ties us to the people who took a stand in 1776 against tyranny and injustice and fought with their pens and their lives for freedom.
+They fought for the people of their time and ours.

 Today, the tyrant is not a single all-powerful ruler, it is a multi-headed beast made up of corporations that place quarterly profits over the wellbeing of people and the planet.
 Our government seems to stand on the sidelines as the land, air, and water are polluted, natural resources are gobbled up, and the people with the least chance of fighting back suffer the most.